spacetelescope/calcloud/notes/batch-notes/README.md

 derived from hstdp-batch-instance-template.
 These seem to disappear when the associated cluster instances are terminated.

+## Mass Job Deletion (Delete the Queue)

+At some point you're going to want to delete all jobs in the queue.

+Neither the AWS console nor the CLI is good at this...  which is pretty stressful if you have a large cluster going haywire.

+Solution: Tearing down the Batch environment works well, but you need to do it in this order: first disable and delete the queue, then disable and delete the compute environment if needed.
+Afterward, recreate them.
+Deleting the queue is sufficient to terminate all jobs and it is simple to recreate the queue.
+Deleting the compute environment may be needed to minimize compute fees and completely shut down quickly but they should also automatically tear down after a brief idle period.

 ## Container "thin poll" exhaustion

 The default ECS images used by Batch keep completed Docker containers